ananyabhatia/CS372-final-project/docs/EXAMPLES.md

 9. Bake the chicken in the oven for 20–25 minutes, or until it is golden brown and cooked through.
 10. Once done, remove the chicken from the oven and let it rest for a few minutes before serving.

+I think that this recipe is pretty spot on.
+Crispy chick is relatively simple and the LLM is able to give a super realistic recipe for dredging the chicken in flour, then eggs, then breadcrumbs which is a super classic cooking technique and I was really happy that the LLM was able to predict that.

 ### Result 3 - Buddha Bowl
 **Input Image:**